 Though students are ultimately accountable for their own academic integrity, faculty can proactively share the responsibility for discouraging plagiarism and fostering the values and skills that engender intellectual honesty.
 The Council of Writing Program Administrators explores this sense of shared responsibility among students, faculty, and administrators in the WPA Statement on Best Practices for Defining and Avoiding Plagiarism.

 Many resources are available to assist faculty in their efforts.
-The following four sources are credible and representative of the ongoing conversation and consensus surrounding plagiarism policies on college campuses:
+The following sources are credible and representative of the ongoing conversation and consensus surrounding plagiarism policies on college campuses:

 - Establish a policy and bring it explicitly into class (sample language for course syllabi).